Understanding Your Emergency Room Hospital Bill

 Cost of reading tests: Unless you received a second opinion, there should only be one charge for reading tests or scans.

 Medicine charges: If you brought medication from home and self-administered it, there should not be a charge for it on your bill.
+Please note, you should ask your nurse if you can take medications from home.
+Generally the answer is absolutely not.
+The medical team needs to know what you are taking in order to monitor your response.
 Also, if your doctor prescribed a generic version of a drug, make sure that you were not charged for the name brand.

 Understanding Your Hospital Bill with Nevada Insurance Enrollment